 Miller Library houses the humanities and social science collections, the College Archives, and Special Collections.
 The lowest level in Miller, known as The Street, contains individual and group study space and is open 24 hours a day.

 The Bixler Art and Music Library features an extensive collection of art and music books, journals, sound recordings, music scores, and a digital media lab.

 The Olin Science Library houses books, journals, and DVDs that support programs in the natural and physical sciences, computer science, and mathematics.

-The libraries are a member of the Colby-Bates-Bowdoin (CBB) consortium that provides opportunities for sharing collections and resources across our respective libraries.
+The Libraries are a member of the Colby-Bates-Bowdoin (CBB) consortium that allows us to quickly share collections and resources across our respective libraries.

 - More than 1.7 million items, including more than 530,000 electronic books, and access to more than 22,000 print and 130,000 electronic periodicals and newspapers;